owid/etl/docs/getting-started/building-datasets.md

     If you are not already, make sure to use these tools within your **virtual environment**.

-    Details can be found in the [Poetry docs](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment), but if you have never used the tool before here is a basic usage that will get you started (this assumes you have been [here](../working-environment/#install-dependencies) and installed Poetry):
+    Details can be found in the [UV docs](https://docs.astral.sh/uv/getting-started/), but if you have never used the tool before here is a basic usage that will get you started (this assumes you have been [here](../working-environment/#install-dependencies) and installed UV):

     ```bash
-    # Install the dependencies defined in pyproject.toml and poetry.lock
+    # Install the dependencies defined in pyproject.toml and uv.lock
     make .venv
     ```